asciphx/FuckJSON/README.md

 - [x] Pure header files can be compiled directly without cmake
 - [x] Supports serializing objects or vector objects to strings, serializing objects to get JSON, and deserializing JSON format strings to objects.
 - [x] Loose boolean type deserialization, including but not limited to true, false, and 0, 1
+- [x] Support direct conversion of class or struct to JSON string

 ## Model layer
 ```c++